 Versatile

-one prime editing pegRNA can precisely correct the individual mutations found across many patients
+One prime editing pegRNA can precisely correct the individual mutations found across many patients

 Abbreviations: pegRNA = Prime Editing guide RNA.